 Indeed, tallow from cows that are only fed grass has a better mineral and micronutrient profile, including higher levels of vitamins.
 For example, one study found that grass-fed cows have four times the vitamin E of grain-fed cows.
 (35) Products from grass-fed animals were also found to have three to five times more conjugated linoleic acid (which is anti-cancer and anti-inflammatory) than those fed a "conventional" diet.
 (36)

 It hardly bears mentioning that industrially produced tallow should not be used for skin care any more than for eating.
 This tallow is not made from carefully selected fat but rather from offal from slaughterhouses, which then undergoes pulverization, steam-heating, refining, bleaching, and deodorizing, with the final addition of chemical preservatives such as BHA, BHT, and propyl gallate.
+Ironically, this is called "edible tallow".
 (37)

 Read on: Using Skin Balm Made From Tallow